 Following Microsoft’s Dryad paper methodology, Spark utilizes its pipeline technology more innovatively.
 Unlike Hadoop’s MapReduce, Spark doesn’t store the output fed of data in persistent storage, rather just directly passes the output of an operation as an input of another operation.
 This significantly reduces the I/O operations time and cost making the overall process faster.

 10. JVM Approach

-Spark can launch tasks faster using its executor JVM on each data processing nodes.
-This makes launching a task just a single milliseconds rather than seconds.
+Spark can launch tasks faster using its executor JVM on each data processing node.
+This makes launching a task just a single millisecond rather than seconds.
 It just needs making an RPC and adding the Runnable to the thread pool.
-No jar loading, XML parsing etc are associated with it.
+No jar loading, XML parsing, etc are associated with it.
 Hence, the overall process is much faster.

 11. Lazy Evaluation

 Spark utilizes memory holistically.
 Unless an action method like sum or count is called, Spark will not execute the processing.

 Due to its high performance, there is a surge in the adoption of Spark in Big data industries.
 Spark is running with Cassandra, with Hadoop, and on Apache Mesos.
 Although Spark adoption has increased significantly and it may reduce the use of MapReduce due to speed factor, but it’s not about replacing MapReduce completely.

 Rather, it is predicted that Spark would facilitate the powerful growth of another stack in Big data arena.
 Till now Spark doesn’t have any file management system.
 Hence, until the time a new Spark specific file management system comes into the picture it has to rely on Hadoop’s HDFS (Distributed file system) for data processing.
 Databrick certification is one of the top Spark certifications, so if you are aspiring to become a Certified Big Data Professional, get ready to achieve one.